Table of Contents

-In a study reported in the American Journal of Hypertension, subjects who took watermelon extract supplements for six weeks saw a reduction in their blood pressure.
+In a study reported in the American Journal of Hypertension, researchers found that subjects who took watermelon extract supplements for six weeks saw a reduction in their blood pressure.

 Watermelon can be easily incorporated into your diet as a refreshing snack or drink.
 It can be added to salads or even consumed as a chilled soup.

 The results of animal studies suggest that pulses such as lentils could block age-related hypertension and even reverse changes in blood vessels that are a result of high blood pressure.
 This is probably because of their antioxidant properties and high-fiber content.

 Human studies are needed to determine just how effective lentils are in the reduction of blood pressure levels.

 Nutritionists recommend that everyone over the age of 14 should eat one and a half cups of beans, peas or lentils a week.

 Lentils can be consumed in soups or used to replace meat in burgers and pasta sauces.